TexasLAN/documents/bylaws.md

            They will advise the Vice-President of Standards of appropriate action regarding the reduction or elimination of the risk associated with said events and activities.
     5. The Vice-President of Social Affairs, being an elected position, shall have responsibility for the organization and planning of all official social events, to include organizing rush events in concert with the Vice-President of New Member Services, and primary responsibility for normal semester social activities.
 	   They will also be responsible for managing the official social media accounts for the organization.
-        1. The Historian, being an elected position, is expected to record the social events put on by the organization and make such records available to the Board and other Officers.
+        1. The Historian, being a nominated position, is expected to record the social events put on by the organization and make such records available to the Board and other Officers.
-        2. The Solidarity officer, being an elected position, shall have the responsibility of planning events surrounding the bonding and fostering of community within the fraternity, with assistance from the Vice-President of Social Affairs.
+        2. The Solidarity officer, being a nominated position, shall have the responsibility of planning events surrounding the bonding and fostering of community within the fraternity, with assistance from the Vice-President of Social Affairs.
+        3. The Marketing officer, being a nominated position, shall have the responsibility of organizing and ordering merchandise and advertising for the fraternity.
     6. The Vice-president of New Member services, informally known as the warden, being an elected position, shall have primary responsibility for organizing the member intake process, and organizing rush events in concert with the Vice-President of Social.
 	   The Vice-President of New Member Services shall be responsible for nominating a Pledge Trainer, with a board approval.
 	   Additional duties entail the creation of a pledge education curriculum, heading all rush related committees, and being the point of authority for the pledges.